GRADUATE HANDBOOK

 Requirements

-Students may choose the thesis option (33 credit hours), the capstone option (36 credit hours), an M.A.
+Students may choose the thesis option or the capstone option (36 credit hours).
+Either option may be combined with an M.A.
 Concentration in Museum Anthropology or a Graduate Certificate in Ethnography.
 Details on how to enroll in the concentration and certificate are provided on the description/ requirements tabs below.

 Thesis Option